lecluyse2000/CCalc/README.md

 Expression: (T | F) $ (F & T)
 Result: True!

-Please enter your boolean expression, or enter history to see all prior evaluated expressions (enter exit, quit, or q to exit the program): quit
+Please enter your boolean expression, or enter help to see all available commands: quit Exiting...
-Exiting...
 ```